-We are working hard as a MAT and as individual schools to be proactive and to challenge this type of abuse.
+We are working hard as a school to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to each school's Anti Bullying, Equality and Diversity, e-safety/online safety policies
+Please refer to our individual school's Anti Bullying, Equality and Diversity, e-safety/online safety policies